Please use the menu below to navigate to any article section:

-Now what’s also interesting is that many landlords and managing agents to have a ‘no pets’ policy on rental tenancies.
+Now what’s also interesting is that many landlords and managing agents have a ‘no pets’ policy on rental tenancies.

-Perhaps it’s because they think it’s easier to manage a property without pets, or they believe pets might cause damage, but I’ve always been a pet friendly landlord and it opens up my group of prospective tenants.
+Perhaps it’s because they think it’s easier to manage a property without pets, or they believe pets might cause damage, but I’ve always been a pet-friendly landlord and it opens up my group of prospective tenants.

-Not surprisingly the Australian Veterinary Association suggests there are a number good reasons to consider allowing pets, saying the benefits can significantly outweigh the negatives.
+Not surprisingly the Australian Veterinary Association suggests there are a number of good reasons to consider allowing pets, saying the benefits can significantly outweigh the negatives.

 Here’s what they have to say, including busting some pet myths:

-Recent research points to the fact that a well managed pet-friendly rental can deliver great economic outcomes for those willing to introduce a “pets considered” policy.
+Recent research points to the fact that a well-managed pet-friendly rental can deliver great economic outcomes for those willing to introduce a “pets considered” policy.